tbleken/Pandora/documents/panins.md

 | +xxx.prg  | The complete contents of xxx.prg is inserted |
 | +xxx.h  | The complete contents of xxx.h is inserted |

-You don't have to add any file extension, in which case **Pandora** will locate the file by adding `.prg` or `.h` to the given file name.
+You don't have to type any file extension, in which case **Pandora** will locate the file by adding `.prg` or `.h` to the given file name.
 If both exist, the first will be used.
 You can specify the file extension to avoid confusion.

 ***Note:*** This function only works in a VFP editor